kitOSx/Serverbot/README.md

 All so we can control it without having access to the computer running the server / having an admin on the server or having to SSH into the server.

 # Commands
-Use !start to start the server
+Use /start to start the server

-Use !stop to stop the server
+Use /stop to stop the server

-Use !restart to restart the server
+Use /restart to restart the server

-!whitelist_add (playername) to whitelist a player
+/whitelist_add (playername) to whitelist a player

-!ban (playername) to ban a player
+/ban (playername) to ban a player

-!unban (playername) to unban a player.
+/unban (playername) to unban a player.

 # TODO